Everything you need to know about the Centre, its courses and where your studies could take you.

 It is very important that you think carefully about your personal statement and that you research the MA course you wish to apply for thoroughly.
 Look at its core modules and the option modules, consider the kind of past experience you will bring the course.
 How will you apply yourself and why do you want to study this course at Warwick.
 Why the Centre for Cultural and Media Policy Studies in particular?
 What are your career aspirations and how will this course assist you in achieving them?
 We are interested not only in your academic success but your work experience, internships, voluntary work, civic activities, creative flair and communicative abilities.

-What level of English Language do I need?
+What level of English Language do I need for Masters?

 For our Master’s degrees you should have B and B English (for accepted test scores please refer to http://www2.warwick.ac.uk/study/postgraduate/apply/english/ ).
 However, we may also accept strong applications with an IELTS level of no less than 6.5 overall (or equivalent test score) with the condition of undertaking a pre-sessional English course in the Centre for Applied Linguistics at the University prior to the start of your course.